Zihang97/Visual-Question-Answering/Code/README.md

-# Semantic Segmentation in PyTorch
+# Background-related Visual Question Answering in PyTorch
-This repo contains a PyTorch an implementation of different semantic segmentation models for different datasets.
+This repo contains a PyTorch implementation of our background-related VQA model.

 ## Requirements
 PyTorch and Torchvision needs to be installed before running the scripts, together with `PIL` and `opencv` for data-preprocessing and `tqdm` for showing the training progress.
 PyTorch v1.1 is supported (using the new supported tensoboard); can work with ealier versions, but instead of using tensoboard, use tensoboardX.